What is a Personal Assistant or PA?

-As a personal assistant you can work directly with one or more individuals to help them with various aspects of their daily life, to help them live as independently as possible.
+As a self-employed personal assistant, you can work directly with one or more individuals to help them with various aspects of their daily life, to help them live as independently as possible.
+They are sometimes called carers or micro-providers.
+AtHome only works with Self employed individuals.

-You can be employed directly by one employer or work for a number of different people.
+You can be engaged to work for a number of different clients.

 Your role might include:

-• monitoring their health for example measuring body temperatures or administering medication.
+monitoring their health, for example, measuring body temperatures or overseeing medication in dosset boxes

 Download the Skills For Care 'Being a personal assistant' guide to find out more about the role, including who can be a PA, the recruitment process and starting work.